iamprecieee/scissor-app/README.md

 **Flask-Migrate**: Handles SQLAlchemy database migrations for Flask applications using Alembic.

+**Flask-Mail**: Configures email support for sending password reset instructions.

 ## How Scissor Works
 After a user signs up or logs in, they can enter any long URL into the provided form.
 The Scissor App will first check that the URL is valid, and then create a short URL (or a custom URL) that redirects to the original URL.
 All the short URLs and custom URLs are associated with the user who created them.
 Each shortened (or custom-shortened) URL is unique.
-When the URL is visited, the application increments a click count, tracking how many times the link has been used.
+When the URL is visited, the application increments a click count, tracking how many times the link has been used; and the data can be viewed in a chart for all created links.
 Also, users can generate a QR code for their short URL or custom URL.